-- B2B startups frequently make the mistake of spending too little on marketing and too much on account management or sales support.
+- B2B startups frequently make the mistake of too little on marketing spend and too much on account management or sales support.

 - Understanding your customer lifetime value (CLTV) is critical to the success of a subscription business.